eyedeekay/i2p-i2pd-sshsetup/README.md

 --------------------------------------------

 You will need to be able to see the i2p router console of the SSH server in order to configure your client connection.
+One neat thing about this setup is that the initial connection to the i2p tunnel is authenticated, somewhat reducing the risk of your initial connection to the SSH server being MITM'ed, as is a risk in Trust-On-First-Use scenarios.

 ### Using Java i2p